aclements/latexrun/README.md

   optional inputs.
 Neither of these solutions solves the problem for general user input files.

-* If LaTeX logs "No pages of output." on a line, then no output file is generated and the exit status is 0.
-Perhaps that should be a warning or an error?
-Currently we don't report anything, which is confusing.
-This message takes the place of the "Output written on X" that indicates the main output file name.

 * Provide a way to disable output filters for things that do their own output parsing (e.g., AUCTeX).